fabri1983/titan256c/README.md

 - Fix TITAN_256C_FADE_TO_BLACK_STRATEGY 0 and 1.
 - Add DMA command buffering as Stef does to avoid error in some MD consoles.
 See dma.c.
 - Try to use titan256c_rgb.png as input and do the color ramp effect over the white color.
-- Add a new version of the algorithm in which it splits the image in 4 rows of pixels, hence forcing the HInt color swap to be executed every 4 scanlines.